 A fiction title can be formatted as a PDF and an EPUB ebook in less than an hour.
 That will cost ₹1500 or $20.
 Children's books or non-fiction books with a lot of illustrations and tables will take longer and cost ₹1500 or $20 for every hour.
 As the number of hours increase, the price advantage will be lost.

 It is best if all requirements are clearly spelled out in the book metadata file and there is no back-and-forth with changes.
 Send me the manuscript only after it has been fully reviewed by your copy-editor.
-Any subsequent revisions will have to be made in the MarkDown file by YOU or your proof-reader.
+Any subsequent revisions will have to be made in the MarkDown file by YOU.

 There will be no cost extra for a paperback revision, assuming that it will be rarely needed.
 For the ebook, there will always be a cost for every revision.
 (The ebook-creation process is not fully automated.)
-However, Calibre allows you to edit EPUB ebooks and you can make the changes yourself (without requiring my involvement).
+However, Calibre allows YOU to edit EPUB ebooks.
+You do not need my help to edit finished ebooks.

 I did all the covers for my books.
 If you are unable to spend extra for a professional cover or get a cover designer in time, I can create a temporary basic cover for free.
 You will have to accept it.
 There can be no criticism whatsoever 🤣 .
 When you eventually get a good cover from somewhere else, I will replace it for free.